blogmywiki/bwb_photobooth/README.md

 # bwb_photobooth
 A very simple tweeting Raspberry Pi Photo Booth for a school disco or fair.

 This is a project created by 3 Picademy attendees at the Museum of London on 30th May 2017 in a couple of hours.
 The idea was to make the simplest possible photo booth that can be taught and built by pupils.
 We know we were reinventing the wheel somewhat - other photo booths are available - but we wanted to make the simplest one we could with the PiCamera's built-in filters and no GUI.
-We decided to make the photos square to look more like a certain modern social media imaging service.
+We used the GPIO Zero library which makes using buttons on the Raspberry Pi _much_ simpler than other methods.
+We also decided to make the photos square to look more like a certain modern social media imaging service.

 ## You will need:
 * A Raspberry Pi.
 We used a model 3 but I think any would work.